-- Stop buying candy that you love.
-You'll be more likely to cave into your desires if you buy those chocolate covered pretzels that you can’t resist or that candy you decided on the social media game that you could comfortably get rid of.
+- Stop buying Halloween candy that you love.
+You'll be more likely to cave into your desires if you buy those chocolate-covered pretzels that you can’t resist or that candy you decided on the social media game that you could comfortably get rid of.
 Instead, purchase candy that others like.

 - Start the night with a healthy dinner.
 An empty stomach and late dinner preparations can be a gateway to overindulging on candy.
 According to the American Academy of Pediatrics, a good meal prior to parties and trick-or-treating will discourage youngsters from filling up on Halloween treats.
 Try making a healthy, filling crock pot meal that will be ready when you get home.
 Consider recipes like this Pasta E Fagioli soup from The Recipe Critic or this Low Carb Lasagna from Well Plated.
 Or have a fun twist by trying these healthy Halloween dinners kids can make.

-- Limit your indulgences to one candy per day.
-If you do enjoy one candy or sweet per day, consider some that are lower in fat (like sour or gummy candies) or even sugarless options (like gum or jelly beans).
+- Limit indulging your sweet tooth to one candy per day.
+If you do enjoy one candy or sweet per day, consider some that are lower in fat (like sour or gummy candies or candy corn) or even sugarless options (like gum).
 Some fall-friendly drinks, like light hot chocolate or apple cider, have fewer calories than a traditional chocolate bar.
 The American Academy of Pediatrics suggests rationing treats for the days and weeks following Halloween.

 - Donate extra candy to good causes.
 Rather than subjecting your colleagues to similar temptations, consider donating your extra candy to causes that really need it.
 Organizations like Operation Gratitude and Operation Stars & Stripes send candy in care packages to U.S. Troops.
-Other organizations, like children's hospitals, homeless shelters, food pantries or nursing homes, may also accept candy donations.
+Other organizations, like homeless shelters, food pantries or nursing homes, also may accept candy donations.

-- Freeze candies to use later in holiday baking.
+- Freeze Halloween candies to use later in holiday baking.
 The frozen candy also can be used during Christmas time to make gingerbread houses.